Settling the genus of the $n$-prism: Introduction

 \begin{theorem} For all $n \geq 2$, the genus of $K_n \times K_2$ is

 \end{theorem}

 The missing cases are solved by constructing triangular embeddings of so-called ``split-complete'' graphs using the theory of current graphs.
+Current graphs were used in the original proof of the Map Color Theorem (see Ringel \cite{Ringel-MapColor}), and they are still the primary tool used to study embeddings of the complete graph: for example, a recent proof of the nonorientable Map Color Theorem by Korzhik \cite{Korzhik-Simple} uses current graphs to construct minimum genus embeddings of more than one complete graph at a time, and there has been an ongoing line of work on current graphs that produce face 2-colorable embeddings of the complete graphs (e.g., McCourt \cite{McCourt-Biembedding} and Archdeacon \cite{Archdeacon-Heffter}).
+Lawrencenko \emph{et al.}~\cite{Lawrencenko-4Genus} use current graphs to find quadrilateral embeddings of complete or near-complete graphs.
+Such embeddings are related to an analogue of the Map Color Theorem for embedded graphs with only even-length faces, which was proven in full by Liu \emph{et al.}~\cite{Liu-EvenMapColor}.

+Except for some of the simplest cases of the Map Color Theorem (see, e.g., the recursive constructions of Bonnington \emph{et al.}~\cite{Bonnington-Exponential} or the design-theoretic construction of Grannell \emph{et al.}~\cite{Grannell-SurfaceEmbeddings}), current graphs are the only known method for constructing minimum genus embeddings of the complete graphs $K_n$ for all sufficiently large $n$.

-Ringel~\cite{Ringel-nPrism} already used one such family of embeddings for solving the $n \equiv 8 \pmod{12}$ case, but an analogous construction for $n \equiv 5, 9 \pmod{12}$ is not possible, since the numbers of vertices have a different parity.
-Our constructions make use of two new approachs, both of which start from triangular embeddings of $K_{n+1}-K_3$.
+Ringel~\cite{Ringel-nPrism} used embeddings of split-complete graphs to prove the genus formula of the prism graphs $K_n \times K_2$ when $n \equiv 8 \pmod{12}$, but an analogous construction for $n \equiv 5, 9 \pmod{12}$ using current graphs is not possible, since the vertex counts are of the opposite parity.
+We make use of two different approaches, both of which start from triangular embeddings of $K_{n+1}-K_3$.

-Recently, the genus of $K_n \times K_2$ has played a part in characterizing the genus of certain graphs of commutative rings (see Asir and Tamizh Chelvam~\cite{AsirChelvam-Survey} for a survey).
-Our complete genus formula for the $n$-prism resolves missing cases in some of those results.